 11. Net Promoter Score (NPS)

-The net promoter score (NPS) is one of the most commonly used SaaS metrics.
+The net promoter score (NPS) is one of the most commonly used SaaS growth metrics.
 It measures customer satisfaction using customer surveys to get a better idea of customer loyalty.

 While NPS helps calculate how happy your customers are with your service, it shouldn’t be used in isolation.
 Other factors like client rating and feedback are also necessary to evaluate the efficiency of your support team.
 Additionally, it would be smart to measure your NPS after product/service updates so you can see which of them triggered a positive or negative reaction.